 Indigenous Rarámuri as vital stewards of the environment

-Ejido Carobachi is made up of 79% indigenous people, predominantly of Rarámuri population.
+Ejido Caborachi is made up of 79% indigenous people, predominantly of Rarámuri population.
 You have probably heard of the Rarámuri community, renowned for their physical dominance in long-distance running, as depicted in the Netflix documentary about a sandal wearing Rarámuri woman named Lorena who conquers ultramarathons.

 Aside from long-distance running ability, this group of indigenous people are also forest defenders.
-“Caring for forests and trees are fundamental, as it is our source of food and life,” said Estanislao Rubí Aguirre, President of Ejido Carobachi.
+“Caring for forests and trees are fundamental, as it is our source of food and life,” said Estanislao Rubí Aguirre, President of Ejido Caborachi.
 Since forests are the major source of food for Carobachi, they ensure the forests are carefully managed.
 Annually, they reforest over 80,000 trees.

-According to a recent report by the Food and Agriculture Organisation of the United Nations (FAO) and the Fund for the Development of Indigenous Peoples of Latin America and the Caribbean (FILAC), indigenous and tribal people have been dubbed the ‘best guardians’ of the forests – and the Ejido Carobachi is a good example of this.
+According to a recent report by the Food and Agriculture Organisation of the United Nations (FAO) and the Fund for the Development of Indigenous Peoples of Latin America and the Caribbean (FILAC), indigenous and tribal people have been dubbed the ‘best guardians’ of the forests – and the Ejido Caborachi is a good example of this.

 The Ejido administrates a total area of 27,997 hectares, of which 17,000 hectares are within a forest management plan and 6,000 hectares are reserved for conservation.

 They began forest harvesting operations in 1958, diversifying the forest sector that can deliver livelihood improvement for the community while managing forests sustainably.
 Over the years, the Ejido has established sawmills and tablets through Ejidal Carobachi Forestry Company.
 The forestry company also operates an online store that sells ceramic dishes and produces compost derived from wood waste for agricultural use.